Close

 opens in a new windowVicious by V. E. Schwab

-Image Placeholder of - 64 Everybody loves a good supervillain, and Victor Vale certainly seems to fit the bill.
+opens in a new windowPlace holder of - 88 Everybody loves a good supervillain, and Victor Vale certainly seems to fit the bill.
 Ten years after a terrible accident tore Victor and his best friend Eli apart, Victor is out of prison and out for revenge.
 But while the world sees Eli as a virtuous hero and Victor as his dangerous nemesis, the truth is that things might not be so clear cut.
 If you’re a fan of moral ambiguity and villains who just might be a little right, you’ll love Victor.

 opens in a new windowNot Your Villain by C.B.
 Lee